-The first populated island in the Polynesian triangle, Raiatea claims to be the center of the migratory flow.
-True cradle of the Maohi culture, the island is among those offering the greatest diversity of activities.
-Although it has no white sandy beaches as far as the eye can see, it can nevertheless count on its green mountains and lush vegetation.
-The heart of the island is ideal for superb hiking, horseback riding, quad biking and 4×4 excursions.
+First populated island of the Polynesian triangle, Raiatea claims to be the center of the migratory flow.
+True cradle of the Maohi culture, the island offers the greatest diversity of activities.
+Although there are no endless white sand beaches, it can nevertheless, you should definitely explore its green mountains and lush vegetation.
+Besides, the heart of the island is ideal for hiking, horseback riding, quad biking and 4×4 excursions.

-Accessible in about 4 hours, Mount Temehani is probably the most famous for its viewpoint but also because it is home to the apetahi tiara, an endemic species that refuses to grow on any other site.
-Your efforts will be rewarded all along the trail with short breaks at the three waterfalls that embellish the route.
+Accessible in about 4 hours, the Mount Temehani is probably the most famous of all for its viewpoint but also because it is the only place where you can find the famous tiare ‘apetahi, an endemic species that refuses to grow anywhere else.
+Your efforts will be rewarded all along the trail with short breaks at the three gorgeous waterfalls.

-Moreover, since Raiatea shares the same lagoon as Taha’a, it would be a pity not to stop on the sister island to make a detour to the coral garden, visit a pearl farm and survey a vanilla plantation.
+Moreover, since Raiatea shares the same lagoon as Taha’a, why don’t you stop on the sister island to snorkel in the coral garden, visit a pearl farm and explore a vanilla plantation?